About the OCF Developer Program

 - Getting started with IoTivity - including overviews on IoTivity and IoTivity Lite, security concepts in OCF, and more

-- Additional information on available platforms and services, such as the Raspberry Pi 3 Board
+- Development Resources and Solutions - information on available platforms and services, such as the Raspberry Pi 3 Board

 Getting Started with IoTivity